"Lend" and "loan" have similar meanings, but sometimes they are used in different ways.

-Bonnie Trenga, who wrote this week's show, writes, Traditionally, lend is the verb and loan is the noun.
+Traditionally, "lend" is the verb, and "loan" is the noun.
 I'll have a memory trick for you at the end.